Biden to help mark decades of relative peace in N Ireland | Politics

 “I mean, the man's a busy man, and he's 80 years old.
 I'm sure it's hard for him,” she said.

-Samuel Olufemia, who is studying for a degree in public health from Ulster University, said he was looking forward to meeting Biden on campus.
+Samuel Olufemia, who is studying for a degree in public health at Ulster University, said he was looking forward to meeting Biden on campus.

 “Having him in Belfast here is a privilege,” said Olufemia, who is from Nigeria.
 “It's going to be an historic visit and that's one of the reasons I'm excited.”
 He said he also understands that Biden is too busy to stay longer.
 “The president always have other things to do,” Olufemia said.